Skip to content

 Affordable homes

-If feedback indicates a preference, we would be happy to work with Lichfield District Council for Local Occupancy Criteria to be applied to the affordable housing provision, ensuring that it is prioritised for people with local connections.
+We are happy to work with Lichfield District Council for Local Occupancy Criteria to be applied to the affordable housing provision, ensuring that it is prioritised for people with local connections.

 Sustainable homes